Multiple myeloma: Risk factors

 Studies have reported a familial predisposition to myeloma.
-Hyperphosphorylation of a number of proteins—the paratarg proteins—a tendency that is inherited in an autosomal dominant manner, appears a common mechanism in these families.
-This tendency is more common in African-American with myeloma and may contribute to the higher rates of myeloma in this group.
+Hyperphosphorylation of several proteins—the paratarg proteins—a tendency that is inherited in an autosomal dominant manner, appears to be a common mechanism in these families.
+This tendency is more common in African Americans with myeloma and may contribute to the higher rates of myeloma in this group.

 Occupations

-In a study to investigate the association between occupational exposure to aromatic hydrocarbon solvents, evidence has shown that these solvents have a role in causation of multiple myeloma.
-The occurrence of multiple myeloma may occur more in certain occupations.
-The risk of multiple myeloma occurring is greater in occupations as a firefighter, as a hairdresser, and in agricultural and industrial occupations.
-The risk in certain occupations is due to the exposure of different chemicals.
-Repeated exposure to chemicals increases risk of multiple myeloma.
-The use of pesticides and hazardous chemicals in occupations, like firefighting and agriculture have been seen to cause an increase of risk for multiple myeloma.
-Other occupations, such as the industrial occupations, are also at increased risk for multiple myeloma.
-Industrial workers are exposed to chemicals that have aromatic hydrocarbon solvents in them.
+In a study to investigate the association between occupational exposure to aromatic hydrocarbon solvents (benzene and its many derivatives), evidence has shown that these solvents have a role in the causation of multiple myeloma.
+The occurrence of multiple myeloma may be more common in certain occupations.
+The risk of multiple myeloma incidence is higher in occupations such as firefighting, hairdressing, and agricultural and industrial work.
+The risk in certain occupations is due to exposure to different chemicals.
+Repeated exposure to chemicals increases the risk of multiple myeloma.
+The use of pesticides and hazardous chemicals in occupations, like firefighting and agriculture, has been seen to cause an increase in risk for multiple myeloma.
+Other occupations, such as industrial occupations, are also at increased risk for multiple myeloma.
+Industrial workers are exposed to chemicals containing aromatic hydrocarbon solvents.

 Exposure to aromatic hydrocarbon solvents, benzene, toluene, and xylene, can increase risk of multiple myeloma.
 Increased duration, high intensity of exposure, or repeated exposure was associated with an increased risk of multiple myeloma by up to 63%.
 The time from exposure to diagnosis was studied, and diagnosis after exposure lagged at least 20 years.
 When exposure to one chemical was identified, there was usually exposure to another hydrocarbon solvent identified.
 Multiple myeloma affects more men, older adults, and African Americans.
 These populations also have higher exposure frequencies than their female counterparts.

 Epstein–Barr virus

-Rarely, Epstein–Barr virus (EBV) is associated with multiple myeloma, particularly in individuals who have an immunodeficiency due to e.g. HIV/AIDS, organ transplantation, or a chronic inflammatory condition such as rheumatoid arthritis.
+Rarely, Epstein–Barr virus (EBV) is associated with multiple myeloma, particularly in individuals who have an immunodeficiency due to HIV/AIDS, organ transplantation, or a chronic inflammatory condition such as rheumatoid arthritis.
 EBV-positive multiple myeloma is classified by the World Health Organization (2016) as one form of the Epstein–Barr virus-associated lymphoproliferative diseases and termed Epstein–Barr virus-associated plasma cell myeloma.
-EBV-positive disease is more common in the plasmacytoma rather than multiple myeloma form of plasma cell cancer.
+EBV-positive disease is more common in the plasmacytoma rather than the multiple myeloma form of plasma cell cancer.
 Tissues involved in EBV+ disease typically show foci of EBV+ cells with the appearance of rapidly proliferating immature or poorly differentiated plasma cells.
 The cells express products of EBV genes such as EBER1 and EBER2.
-While the EBV contributes to the development and/or progression of most Epstein–Barr virus-associated lymphoproliferatve diseases, its role in multiple myeloma is not known.
+While the EBV contributes to the development and/or progression of most Epstein–Barr virus-associated lymphoproliferative diseases, its role in multiple myeloma is not known.
 However, people who are EBV-positive with localized plasmacytoma(s) are more likely to progress to multiple myeloma compared to people with EBV-negative plasmacytoma(s).
-This suggest that EBV may have a role in the progression of plasmacytomas to systemic multiple myeloma.
+This suggests that EBV may have a role in the progression of plasmacytomas to systemic multiple myeloma.